somsubhra04/somsubhra04.github.io/_posts/2023-05-15-iiser-task.md

   - Prompt Engineering
 ---

-This is a part of the preliminary work carried out during the IISERK Summer Student Research Program in 2023.
+This is a part of the preliminary work carried out during the IISER Summer Student Research Program in 2023.
 Feel free to reach out if you have any questions!

+{: .notice--warning}
+This page is under development :D
+{: .notice--warning}

 * Any pre-requisites?
-  * It will be great if you watch the online lectures of [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) by AndrewNG (Around 9 tutorials will be available)
+  * It will be great if you can watch the online lectures of [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) by Andrew NG (Around 9 tutorials will be available)
   * An OpenAI account (a free account would do for testing!
 Generate an API key)

 So, what's QED ❓